GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/FAQ-August-2019.md

 A: Many, but not all, of the processors under development funded by the SSITH program are open source.
-This means that the code that describes the processor’s behavior—written in Hardware Design Languages such as Chisel, Bluespec SystemVerilog, and System Verilog—are released to the world under a standard open source license.
+This means that the code that describes the processor’s behavior—written in Hardware Design Languages such as Chisel, Bluespec SystemVerilog, and SystemVerilog—are released to the world under a standard open source license.
 Anyone can then read and learn from that code, and can even run it themselves in simulation (in software or on an FPGA, like we are) or, with further work, create an ASIC (silicon chip) from it for